Yashingle24/Data-Analytics-Portfolio/Python Projects/AIRBNB/README.md

 ---

-## Future Work
-- Use **machine learning** to predict prices based on room type and location.
-- Perform **sentiment analysis** on reviews to better understand guest experiences.
-- Create an **interactive dashboard** using Plotly or Tableau for live monitoring.

----

 ## Conclusion
 This project offers valuable insights into the New York Airbnb market, helping both guests and hosts make informed decisions.
 By using **EDA techniques**, we identified key trends and developed actionable recommendations.
 Future improvements can involve advanced analytics and predictive modeling to further enhance the findings.